 What Does "Suitable Person" Mean Under Massachusetts Firearms Law?

-Massachusetts firearms licensing is governed primarily by G.L. c.
-140, § 131, which authorizes local licensing authorities (typically the chief of police) to issue or deny licenses to carry.
-The statute works in conjunction with G.L. c.
-140, § 121F, which sets out two categories of grounds for denial.
-The first category consists of automatic disqualifiers: certain criminal convictions, outstanding warrants, active abuse prevention orders, and other conditions enumerated in § 121F that prohibit licensure as a matter of law.
+Massachusetts firearms licensing is governed by G.L. c.
+140, § 131, which authorizes local licensing authorities (typically the chief of police) to issue or deny licenses to carry, working in tandem with G.L. c.
+140, § 121F.
+Section 121F covers application procedure, recordkeeping, and the substantive standards.
+Subsection (j) catalogs the categorical "prohibited person" disqualifiers — felony or 2-year-misdemeanor convictions, certain abuse-prevention-order subjects, dishonorable discharge, lack of citizenship/permanent residency, and other conditions that bar licensure as a matter of law. § 121F(j).
 If any of these apply, the chief has no discretion.
 The application must be denied.

 What the standard does not require is a criminal conviction.
 A chief can consider police reports, even from incidents that never resulted in charges.
 A chief can consider patterns of behavior, interactions with law enforcement, mental health information obtained through authorized channels, and other evidence bearing on whether issuing a license would present a risk to public safety.
 The question is not whether you have been found guilty of anything.
-The question is whether the totality of available information supports a conclusion that you are suitable to carry a firearm responsibly.
+The question is whether the totality of reliable, articulable, and credible information supports a conclusion that your behavior creates a risk to public safety or yourself.

 Beyond the database checks, many departments conduct an in-person interview with the applicant.
 The scope and formality of these interviews vary considerably from town to town.
 Some departments treat them as brief formalities.
 Others use them as substantive fact-finding sessions, asking about your reasons for wanting a license, your training and experience with firearms, and any incidents in your background that might raise concerns.